jkinman/AngryMobRemote/README.md

 I started with the concept of having a server and client component, then realized I could do this totally peer-to-peer with WebRTC data channels, and it wound up being this demo.
 Combining WebGL, WebRTC, device sensor data, and a gaming aesthetic.

-I wrapped the tech in a synthwave/vaporwave cyberpunk aesthetic because it looks DOPE!
+I wrapped the tech in a synthwave/vaporwave cyberpunk aesthetic because it's fun.

 **Live Demo:** [https://jkinman.github.io](https://jkinman.github.io)